albatrossen/Minicraft/README.md

  * 1.2
    * tab completion
    * command history
+ * 1.3
+   * Hide password in a different way
+   * Show a nice player list.
+   * Better handling of connect issues
  * 1.5
    * Support for FTB
    * Save log to file option